 Getting Started with Interstate 75

-Interstate 75 is a RP2040-powered driver board for HUB75-style panels - the LED matrix panels that you sometimes see making up big fancy billboards or scrolling LED signage.
+Interstate 75 is our range of RP2040 and RP2350-powered driver boards for HUB75-style panels - the LED matrix panels that you sometimes see making up big fancy billboards or scrolling LED signage.
 We've made it so it can slot tidily into the back of a panel, with minimal extra hardware required.
-You can also now get an Interstate 75 W which has wireless internet connectivity, courtesy of Raspberry Pi Pico W Aboard!
+You can also get an Interstate 75 W which has wireless internet connectivity.

 This tutorial will show you how to plug things in and how to start making things light up, and it includes basic getting started instructions for both MicroPython and CircuitPython.